terra-campaigns/hostile/_hostileNotions.md

 - [ ] Maintenance pay for cyber from 2226-Nov?
 - [ ] The guy that had the eyes stolen searches for the Doomborgs
 - [ ] Starts on next faction turn: Chain reaction from Tharsis to Haruna, then to Makita, then to ICO.
+- [ ] Villains: bestial alien species, environment and institutions
+- [ ] PCs will find documentation related to RG in Brightside when they look into Dutta documents
+- [ ] There is an issue with the fusion reactor now of the Frostbreaker
+- [ ] Lebkuchen celebrates the destruction of brightside and claim the act
+- [ ] "Dutta was stealing money and Roland was onto him.
+He had proof of embezzlement including a file with......
+(Makita and Haruna deal explained) and a PO with .... (reCombination group buying Novium).
+Brightside station might be at risk of loss.
+Other megaCorps will be hawking around it for a while until things stabilize.
+Use this information as you wish. <br><br>Singed by: the MECHAnic "
+- [ ] Add and represent the noises of scenes
+- [ ] List of random names and random locations
+- [ ] Lebkuhen claims terrorism on Brightside
+- [ ] Station management lost its way, time to take over. -> Tharsis and Makita will compete.
+- [ ] Alien from Olaf and Sabaka story are Metalianos
+- [ ] Crew on Brightside knows that the Doomborgs were taking the pannels from the Frostbreaker.
+Maybe they know the reason, maybe they don't.
+- [ ] Metalianos attack Brightside
+- [ ] Evourec is alien 120

 %% kanban:settings
 ```